 - This recipe can be easily halved or doubled.

-- I used 1 quart (32 oz/1-liter) jar that was little over half full.
+- I used a 1 quart (32 ounces/1-liter) jar that was a little over half full.

 - Instead of chopping the rosemary leaves you can also use pestle and mortar.
 That way the herb will release more flavor into the oil.